 A list of the new mental models, learning skills, and behavioral techniques that you'll need if you’re going to successfully complete your learning journey.
 This is what we call your Learning Map.

 An initial to-do list that outlines where, how, and how far you want to go on your learning journey; This is what we call your Bridging Document.

 These three tools help us identify the most important issues and most inspiring opportunities present at work and in your life.
 With this information in hand, we move to identify and define the specific issues and opportunities that you know warrant focused, on-going attention.

 step 3: skill Development

-Your skill development sessions are a mix of three things: In-depth conversations about self-directed learning; Collaborative efforts aimed at designing, rehearsing, and then implementing small, safe-to-fail learning experiments, and; Evaluations of the new habits of mind and associated ways of behaving that emerge out of your learning experiments.
-When done well, this three step combination creates the kind of supportive experimental and experiential learning environment that you will need to organize and orchestrate your own on-going development.
+All your skill development sessions are a mix of three things: In-depth conversations about self-directed learning; Collaborative efforts aimed at designing, rehearsing, and then implementing small, safe-to-fail learning experiments; and finally, evaluations of the new habits of mind and associated ways of behaving that emerge out of your learning experiments.
+When done well, this three step combination creates the kind of supportive learning environment that you will need in order to organize and orchestrate your own on-going development.